Applying for Financial Assistance

 How does TCNJ receive my FAFSA information?

-If you have received a Student Aid Report (SAR) with our college code listed (002642), you may be reasonably sure that the college has received your information electronically.
+If you have received a FAFSA Submission Summary (FSS) with our college code listed (002642), you may be reasonably sure that the college has received your information electronically.
 You are encouraged to verify this with the Office of Student Financial Assistance.

 Types of Financial Assistance